3rd-Eden/memcached/README.md

 The client is configurable on different levels.
 There's a global configuration that you update so all you Memcached clusters will use the same failure configuration for example, but it's also possible to overwrite these changes per `memcached` instance.

-	**Project status** Working, but untested.
-There are still a couple of internal caveats that needs to be overcome.
-	At this point compression and sending `Buffer` objects as values are not supported.
-The project is getting closer to it's first alpha release.
-So at this point, I would not recommend for production servers **yet**.
-Feel free to contribute and apply patches where needed.

 ## Setting up the client

 The constructor of the `memcached` client take 2 different arguments `server locations` and `options`.
 Syntax: